sictweb/bti425-2020/notes/index.md

 ## Notes

 The table below has links to the daily class notes for the Winter 2020 term.
 New notes are at the top.

+Our "week" consists of a Friday lecture, and a Tuesday computer-lab.

 <br>